Washington street lights & signals 311 requests

 What counts as street lights & signals: Broken street lights, outages, damaged signs, and malfunctioning traffic signals or pedestrian crossings.

-In Washington’s raw 311 feed, the following 3 service_type values roll into street lights & signals:
+In Washington’s raw 311 data, the following 3 service_type values are counted as street lights & signals:

 - Roadway Signs